-The UV protection detects low voltages on the PVDD and VBAT pins.
+The undervoltage (UV) protection detects low voltages on the PVDD and VBAT pins.
 In the event of an UV condition, the \overline{FAULT} pin is asserted, and the I2C register is updated.
-A POR on the VDD pin causes the I2C to goes to the high-impedance (Hi-Z) state, and all registers are reset to default values.
-At power-on or after a POR event, the POR warning bit and WARN pin are asserted.
+A power-on reset (POR) on the VDD pin causes the I2C to goes to the high-impedance (Hi-Z) state, and all registers are reset to default values.
+At power-on or after a POR event, the POR warning bit and \overline{WARN} pin are asserted.